 If you have been injured in an accident that was not your fault you may be entitled to claim compensation.
-Every year over 3 million people are injured in accidents of one type or another from minor cuts and bruises to permanent catastrophic injuries.
+Every year over 3 million people are injured in accidents from minor cuts and bruises to serious permanent injuries.

 1. FREE initial consultation

-Ellis-Fermor & Negus provide a free initial consultation to discuss your case, how much you may be entitled to and how we will go about making your accident claim.
+At Ellis-Fermor & Negus, we provide a free initial consultation to discuss your case, how much you may be entitled to and how we will go about making your accident claim.
 You are under no obligation to take the matter further if you decide not to.

 2. We are specialists

-We have been handling injury claims since claims began!
-We have built up the expertise and specialist knowledge you can rely on.
+We have built up expertise and specialist knowledge over many years of dealing with personal injury claims and provide advice you can rely on.
 Our dedicated personal injury team will help you find out whether or not you are entitled to compensation.

 3. We are local

-By coming to Ellis-Fermor & Negus, you will be dealing directly with a trained lawyer who will guide you through the legal process quickly and effectively, making sure that you receive everything you are entitled to.
+With four offices across the East Midlands, by coming to Ellis-Fermor & Negus, you will be dealing directly with a local and experienced lawyer who will guide you through the legal process quickly and effectively, making sure that you receive everything you are entitled to.

 4. We care